-We are now accepting applications for the January 2014 term.
-Our application deadline is Sunday, Dec.
-1, 2013.
+We are now reading applications for slots in our June 2014 residency.
+The application deadline is April 1, 2014.

 The following documents are required prior to the application being reviewed for admission.
 Status of submitted applications, documents and admission status can be viewed on SpartanWeb.